Lectem/3ds-cmake/README.md

 ## Tools3DS.cmake

-This file must be include with `include(Tools3DS)`.
+This file must be included with `include(Tools3DS)`.
 It provides several macros related to 3DS development such as `add_shader_library` which assembles your shaders into a C library.

 ### add_3dsx_target